-WANs interconnect different networks over long distances.
-Various network topologies used to build a WAN network.
-The main topologies used on WANs are given below:
+WANs (Wide Area Networks) interconnect different networks over long distances.
+Various wan topologies used to build a WAN network.
+In this Cisco CCNA Certification Lesson, we will focus on these main WAN topology types.
+So, what are these WAN types?

 - Point-to-Point Topology